AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 example, we pass the logger to the :ada:`Some_Processing` procedure and there, we the call :ada:`Put_Line` using the logger object.

-Finally, as soon as the logger gets out of scope, the log is automatically closed via the call to :ada:`Finalize`.
+Finally, as soon as the logger goes out of scope, the log is automatically closed via the call to :ada:`Finalize`.

 .. admonition:: For further reading...